Roger Clarke's Web-Site

 Extracted from Josang (2017, p.143), Fig. 2

 Whether a request is granted or denied is determined by an authority.
 In doing so, the authority applies decision criteria.
-From the 1960s onwards, a concept of Mandatory Access Control (MAC) has existed, originating within the US Department of Defense, whereby instances of data are assigned a security-level, each user is assigned a security-clearance-level, and processes are put in place to enable user access to data for which they have a clearance, and to disable access in relation to all other data.
+From the 1960s onwards, a concept of Mandatory Access Control (MAC) has existed, originating within the US Department of Defense.
+Instances of data are assigned a security-level, each user is assigned a security-clearance-level, and processes are put in place to enable user access to data for which they have a requisite clearance-level, and to disable access in relation to all other data.
 The security-level notion is not an effective mechanism for IS generally.
 Instead, the criteria may be based on any of the following (with particular models of Access Control listed for each of the alternatives, and outlined below):

-An early approach of general application was Discretionary Access Control (DAC), which restricts access to objects based on the identity of users who are trying to access them (although it may also provide each user with the power, or 'discretion', to delegate access to others).
-DAC matured into Identity Based Access Control (IBAC), which employs mechanisms such as access control lists (ACLs) to manage the identities of subjects allowed to access objects.
+An early approach of general application was Discretionary Access Control (DAC), which restricts access to IS Resources based on the identity of users who are trying to access them (although it may also provide each user with the power, or 'discretion', to delegate access to others).
+DAC matured into Identity Based Access Control (IBAC), which employs mechanisms such as access control lists (ACLs) to manage the identities of Actors allowed to access which IS Resources.
 The Authorization process assumes that those identities have been authenticated.
 Because of that dependency, aspects of authentication are discussed later in this paper.

-Two significant weaknesses of RBAC are that role and hence subject are constructs and lack the granularity needed in some contexts, and that environmental factors are excluded.
-To address those weakness, Attribute Based Access Control (ABAC) has emerged since c.2000 (Li et al. 2002), to grant or deny user requests based on attributes of the subject and/or object, together with relevant environmental conditions: "ABAC ... controls access to objects by evaluating rules against the attributes of entities (subject and object), operations, and the environment relevant to a request ...
+Two significant weaknesses of RBAC are that role is a construct and lacks the granularity needed in some contexts, and that environmental factors are excluded.
+To address those weakness, Attribute Based Access Control (ABAC) has emerged since c.2000 (Li et al. 2002).
+This grants or denies user requests based on attributes of the actor and/or IS resource, together with relevant environmental conditions: "ABAC ... controls access to [IS resources] by evaluating rules against the attributes of entities ([actor] and [IS resource]), operations, and the environment relevant to a request ...
 ABAC enables precise access control, which allows for a higher number of discrete inputs into an access control decision, providing a bigger set of possible combinations of those variables to reflect a larger and more definitive set of possible rules to express policies" (NIST-800-162 2014, p.vii).
 "Attribute-based access control (ABAC) [makes] it possible to overcome limitations of traditional role-based and discretionary access controls" (Schlaeger et al. 2007, p.814).
 This includes the capacity to be used with or without the requestor's identity being disclosed, by means of an "opaque user identifier" (p.823).

-NIST800-162 provides, as examples of subject attributes, "name, unique identifier, role, clearance" (p.11), all of which relate to human users, and "current tasking, physical location, and the device from which a request is sent" (p.23).
-Examples of object attributes given include "document ... title, an author, a date of creation, and a date of last edit, ... owning organization, intellectual property characteristics, export control classification, or security classification" (p.9).
-The examples of environmental conditions that are provided include "current date, time, [subject/object] location, threat [level], and system status" (pp.24, 29).
+NIST800-162 provides, as examples of actor attributes, "name, unique identifier, role, clearance" (p.11), all of which relate to human users, and "current tasking, physical location, and the device from which a request is sent" (p.23).
+Examples of IS resource attributes given include "document ... title, an author, a date of creation, and a date of last edit, ... owning organization, intellectual property characteristics, export control classification, or security classification" (p.9).
+The examples of environmental conditions that are provided include "current date, time, [actor/IS resource] location, threat [level], and system status" (pp.24, 29).

-Task-Based Access Control (TBAC), which appears to have achieved very limited adoption, associates permissions with a task, e.g. in a government agency that administers welfare payments, with a case-identifier; and in an incident management system, with an incident-report identifier; in each instance combined with some trigger such as a request by the data-subject, or an allocation to an individual staff-member by a workflow algorithm.
-See (Thomas & Sandhu 1997, Fischer-Huebner 2000 p.160).
+Task-Based Access Control (TBAC), which appears to have achieved very limited adoption, associates permissions with a task, e.g. in a government agency that administers welfare payments, with a case-identifier; and in an incident management system, with an incident-report identifier; in each instance combined with some trigger such as a request by the person to whom the data relates (the 'data-subject'), or an allocation to an individual staff-member by a workflow algorithm.
+See (Thomas & Sandhu 1997, Fischer-Huebner 2001, p.160).

 The present paper treats the following aspects as being for the most part out-of-scope: